exakat/exakat/docs/Rules.rst

    ?>

-This analysis reports try-blocks that are 5 lines or more.
-This threshold may be configured with the directive tryBlockMaxSize.
+This analysis reports try blocks that are 5 lines or more.
+This threshold may be configured with the directive ``tryBlockMaxSize``.
 Catch clause, and finally are not considered here.